Climbing Mt. Elbrus (5642m)

 Day 1: Meeting in Mineralnye Vody and get to the hotel

 Meeting at Mineralnye Vody airport at 14:00.
-Our English-speaking guide will be awaiting you outside of the arrival hall at the airport.
-Bus ride (3,5 h.) to a mountain hotel in the Baksan valley near the foothills of Mt.
+Your guide will be awaiting you outside of the arrival hall at the airport.
+Bus ride (3.5 hours) to a mountain hotel in the Baksan valley near the foothills of Mt.
 Elbrus.
 There are twin and triple rooms in the hotel, with toilet and shower.
 Single accommodation may be available for additional cost in case there are vacant rooms in hotel or if you ordered that in advance.
 Overnight at the hotel (2300 m/7546 ft).

 Day 4: Pastuchov Rocks (4800 m)